Om (band): History

 Om's first three albums feature Al Cisneros on vocals and bass and Chris Hakius on drums.

 On December 5, 2007, Om performed in Jerusalem.
 Their performance lasted for over five hours and a portion of that show was released on 12" vinyl by Southern Lord as Live at Jerusalem.

 The band's 2007 album Pilgrimage was chosen as Mojo Magazine's "Underground Album of the Year".
 In that same year, Om famously played two multiple-hour shows, with one show in Jerusalem rumored to last somewhere between four and six hours.

 On January 31, 2008, Chris Hakius left the band and was replaced by drummer Emil Amos of Grails.
 On the last tour with Hakius songs that would later become "Gebel Barkal" and "Thebes" were being performed live.

 On August 15, 2008, Om released a 7" 45 entitled "Gebel Barkal" for Sub Pop's Singles Club.
 A live vinyl-only LP, Conference Live, followed in 2009 on Important Records.

 Om's fourth full-length studio album, God is Good, was recorded by Steve Albini and released by Drag City on September 29, 2009.

 The band's fifth studio album, Advaitic Songs, was released by Drag City on July 24, 2012.
 It met with critical acclaim.

-In November 2013, the band played the final holiday camp edition of the world famous All Tomorrow's Parties festival in Camber Sands, England.
+In November 2013, the band played the final holiday camp edition of the All Tomorrow's Parties festival in Camber Sands, England.